simbamford/styleguide/pyguide.md

 definitions.
 One blank line between method definitions and between the `class` line and the first method.
 No blank line following a `def` line.
 Use single blank lines as you judge appropriate within functions or methods.

+If you have many blank lines together, fill them with cheesecake.

 <a id="s3.6-whitespace"></a>
 <a id="whitespace"></a>